 1.2.
 What is Bean Dip?

-Bean dip is a creamy, smooth mixture typically made from refried beans or cooked beans, combined with spices and flavorings to create a savory spread.
-Common ingredients include black beans, pinto beans, garlic, onion, and a variety of spices such as cumin and chili powder.
-There are many variations of bean dip; some might incorporate cheese, cream cheese, or even salsa for added taste and texture.
+Bean dip is a creamy, smooth mix made from refried beans or cooked beans, plus spices and flavourings.
+Common stuff in bean dip includes black beans, pinto beans, garlic, onion, cumin and chili powder.
+Some people add cheese or cream cheese, even salsa, to make it extra tasty.

 2.1.
 Flavor Profile